hwanmun/mini_projects/README.md

 # mini_projects

-These are mini-projects of Hwanmun Kim to summarize learned materials in machine learning and data science.
+These are mini-projects of Hwanmun Kim to implement and summarize learned materials in machine learning and data science.